How to start your smart home installation business

 First off, you will need Low voltage education if you haven’t done that already.
 Now once you have low voltage knowledge you will need to exercise your skills on the products you will be using.
 Your options here would be to go out and purchase all the products you may think you will need to complete a project, or you could attend a Loxone training course which covers how to sell your business, and also how to wire and configure a smart home with hands-on experience.

 In order to sell a smart home solution, you need to not only know the products by heart, but you also need to become a brand ambassador for your business.
-Having the solution outfitted in your own home shows potential clients that you believe in your brand and solution, and that you aren’t just selling it.
+Having the solution outfitted in your own home or show room shows potential clients that you believe in your brand and solution, and that you aren’t just selling it – you’re offering a lifestyle that you want for yourself too.

-Another great aspect of having a smart home yourself is that you can show prospective clients what it’s really like to experience such an environment.
-A showroom of your own can follow later.
+In a show room, you can show prospective clients what it’s really like to experience such an environment.
+A showroom of your own can follow later, but it’s a good idea to think ahead for future growth while planning now.

-At Loxone we have great incentives for Business Partners to use the solution in their own homes.
+Plus, we have great incentives for Loxone Partners to use the solution in their own homes.
+(You can find out more about this later.)

 Internet – Get your business on the internet.
 This may seem obvious but you’d be surprised by how many business still don’t have a website.
-The first place people go nowadays to find something they want is online, so make sure you are on there too.
-To start, it is necessary that you have both a user friendly website and a facebook, both of which should showcase what you have to offer as a business.
+The first place people go to find something is online, so make your presence known.
+To start, it is necessary that you have both a user-friendly website and a Facebook page, both of which should showcase what you have to offer as a business.

 Connections – Not all business is done on the internet.
-Make sure to get out there and connect with home builders, electricians, contractors, and others in the home automation field.
+Make sure to get out there and connect with home builders, electricians, contractors, and others in the home automation industry.
 Networking is crucial in every aspect of business, so do yourself a favor and get your name out there.
-Make sure to visit any networking or tradeshow events that come through your area.
+Make sure to visit any networking or trade show events that come through your area.

 Advertising – Word of mouth can only get you so far.
 Now that you have an internet presence, it’s time for local advertising.
 You can go the old school route and post an ad or two in the paper, but we always recommend that you focus most of your advertising efforts online.
 This can be done via AdWords, Facebook Ads, and SEO.